-T-COHR: Summer Undergraduate Research Program
+T-COHR: Summer Undergraduate Research Program (SURP)

 The Training in Craniofacial and Oral Health Research (T-COHR) Program provides a strong curriculum and thematic research experiences in an integrative framework that emphasizes training, mentoring, academic career development, scientific advancement and productivity.
 T-COHR is the training component of the Center for Oral Health Research (COHR), a University Center of Research Excellence within the James B. Edwards College of Dental Medicine that engages faculty and trainees in other disciplines and departments in the Colleges of Medicine, Graduate Studies, Nursing, and Dental Medicine at MUSC, the Department of Bioengineering at Clemson University, and the Hollings Cancer Center at MUSC.